ShehzadMohammed/Review-Trackers-Project/README.md

 Usage:
  - Provide azure credenetials, storage account name, and storage account access key for the initialization.
 This Storage Account must contain a container by the name: remotestatecontainer (There could have been a parameter passed for this value however in this scenario having a static container is the most risk-averse option).
+ - Once initiated, update the storage account name and key secrets with the newly generated values.

 ## Python